grafana/grafana-infinity-datasource/docs/sources/query/uql.md

 ### limit

 `limit` command restricts the number of results returned.
-For example, below query returns only 10 results
+For example, the following query returns only 10 results

 ```sql
 parse-json